arwatkin/Solana-Store-Memory-Program/frontend/README.md

 1. Wallet Connection Issues:
    - Ensure your wallet is installed and unlocked
-   - Check if you're on the correct network
+   - Check if you're wallet is on the correct network (Devnet)

 2. Transaction Errors:
    - Verify you have sufficient SOL for transactions